whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 ## Talking to another HDI container.

-I have created a new HANA database module in our source system with the following folder structure.
+I have created a new HANA database module in our source application with the following folder structure.
 There is no hard and fast requirement over the folder structure, but being organised always pays off.

 <img src="/assets/images/sap-hana-xsa-synonyms/03-source-project-structure.png">
 <div class="image-caption">